Underwood-Inc/strixun-stream-suite/docs/getting-started/README.md

-# Getting Started [EMOJI]

-Welcome to Strixun Stream Suite!
+# Getting Started ★ Welcome to Strixun Stream Suite!
 This section will help you get up and running quickly.

 ---